OPEN RELATIONSHIP GROUP COACHING

-- We gather every other week via the phone on Wednesdays at either noon or 6 pm PDT.
+- We gather every other week via the phone on Wednesdays at noon PST.
 You’ll get coaching on how you can rely on your unique strengths to build a stronger relationship.
 Plus, you’ll have an opportunity to ask a specific question and get coaching directly from me.
 You also learns TONS from the others in the group.
-Each group has a little bit different focus so that you end up in the one that is a perfect fit for you and you have 10 other amazing people facing similar questions in their lives.

-- You’ll gain access to an exclusive Facebook group just for this small group.
+- You’ll gain access to an exclusive online community space just for us.
 I’ll be actively participating and encouraging your participation there, because so many polyamorous and non-monogamous people feel so isolated.
 You don't have to figure it out all alone.
 These folks “get” you, will help answer your questions, and will support you…and that’s powerful.

-- Weekly “open office hour” Tuesdays from at noon where you can have 15 minutes one on one with me for laser coaching.
+- Weekly “open office hour” Fridays at noon PST where you can have 15 minutes one on one with me for laser coaching.

 - The group is designed that you can join at any time.